-Withdrawal Penalty (Scholarship Students)
+Withdrawal Penalty (Scholarship Students)\

-- If an undergraduate student on scholarship exceeds the two-course limit for withdrawals, the following financial penalty will apply for each term the student withdraws from an additional course: - If a student is enrolled full-time (12 to 16 credits in Fall and Spring or 7 to 9 credits in Summer), the full-time tuition rate per credit for the academic year is applicable and will be charged at the time of withdrawal: - If a student is enrolled part-time (less than 12 credits in Fall and Spring or less than 7 in Summer), the part-time tuition rate per credit for the academic year will be charged at the time of withdrawal.
+- If a student is enrolled for 15 credits and above, the full-time tuition rate per credit for the academic year is applicable and will be charged at the time of withdrawal. - If a student is enrolled less than 15 credits, the part-time tuition rate per credit for the academic year will be charged at the time of withdrawal. - \ Scholarships appearing in the AUD Undergraduate Catalog.